Skarlso/blogsource/content/posts/2018-03-15-kubernetes-distributed-application.md

 ## Deploying the Application

-Overview of Pods and services:
+Overview of Pods and Services:

 [!kube deployed](/img/kube_deployed.png)